 NetSuite offers support 24 hours a day, seven days a week, and each customer has its own dedicated account manager.
 Working directly with the vendor ensures companies are working with support professionals who know the system and your business best.

-Additionally, Microsoft must split its support resources across multiple products, meaning it cannot offer customers the same level of service as ERP providers like NetSuite that dedicate all their support staff to one system.
+Additionally, Microsoft must split its support resources across multiple products, meaning it cannot offer customers the same level of service as ERP providers such as NetSuite that dedicate all their support staff to one system.
 This is a key difference over the life of using such a crucial system.

 Research and Development

 Both NetSuite and Microsoft will continue to invest heavily in their ERP product lines, adding functionality and industry-specific capabilities.
-However, NetSuite is supporting just one product with one codebase.
-Microsoft’s human and financial resources will be divided between two separate products with two distinct architectures, so it will struggle to make improvements to its solutions as quickly and frequently as NetSuite.
+However, NetSuite is solely focused on cloud ERP and no other lines of business.
+Microsoft’s human and financial resources will be divided between disparate ERP products with distinct architectures, as well as the myriad lines of business the company manages.

 NetSuite Is Right for Growing Businesses